mwdossantos/portfolio/docs/week-17.md

 Eventually I made it work and I am happy with the end result.
 I was also pleased to see that Bo and Wenyi enjoyed entering their information into the studio.
 No hiccups at all.

 I am also happy to see that the team is still communicating and progressing as planned.
 We haven't walked into any big issues and the team's spirit is still high.
 [Next week](https://github.com/mwdossantos/portfolio/blob/master/docs/week-18.md) I am going to work on the front end pages of the website, and make it personal.
+I can't wait!

 # Resources